Finland’s Stubb says he is willing to represent EU in peace talks with Russia

 Source: European Pravda, citing Yle Radio Suomi

-Details: Stubb said that if he were asked about his readiness to become a negotiator, it was probably not a question he could answer negatively.
+Details: Stubb said that if he were asked about his readiness to become a negotiator, it would probably not be something he could say no to.

-Meanwhile, the Finnish president stressed that he would only be prepared to take part in such negotiations after Russia agrees to a ceasefire.
+However, the Finnish president stressed that he would only be prepared to take part in such negotiations after Russia had agreed to a ceasefire.

 Ukrainian President Volodymyr Zelenskyy said in May that Europe should have its own representative in peace talks with Russia.
-Stubb said he would be ready to take on such a role if asked.
+Stubb said he would be ready to take on the role if asked.

 Background:

-- Earlier reports said the European Union was considering former German chancellor Angela Merkel, former Italian prime minister Mario Draghi and Stubb as potential EU negotiators.
+- Earlier reports suggested the European Union was considering former German chancellor Angela Merkel, former Italian prime minister Mario Draghi and Finnish President Alexander Stubb as potential EU negotiators.

-- On 20 May, Zelenskyy spoke about "good contacts" with the United States that gave him hope for the resumption of peace talks with Russia, potentially involving Europeans.
+- On 20 May, Zelenskyy reported that Kyiv has had "productive interaction" with the United States that gave him hope for the resumption of peace talks with Russia, potentially with European involvement.

-- EU foreign ministers are expected to discuss the merits of possible candidates for the role of negotiator with Russia during an informal meeting in Cyprus on 27–28 May.
+- EU foreign ministers are due to discuss the merits of possible candidates for the role of negotiator with Russia during an informal meeting in Cyprus on 27-28 May.

 Support Ukrainska Pravda on Patreon!